The impact of our work, the impact of your giving

 Ultrasound capability is added to the Health Center's array of diagnostic tools.

-Currently the Lamp Health Center cares for over 13,000 patients each year
+Currently the Lamp Health Center cares for 14,000 patients each year

 - 65% female, 35% male